visgl/math.gl/docs/upgrade-guide.md

 ```

 The available subpaths are `@math.gl/core/mat3`, `/mat4`, `/quat`, `/vec2`, `/vec3`, and `/vec4`.
 Keeping these namespaces out of the root entry point substantially reduces the cost of retaining every root export.

+### CRS and proj4 definitions

+- Use `CRSDefinition`, PROJJSON types, syntax codecs, and spatial-reference descriptors from the new proj4-independent `@math.gl/crs` package.
+Authority codes, WKT, and PROJ definitions remain strings, while PROJJSON is the typed semantic object model.
+- `@math.gl/proj4` now uses proj4js 2.20.9.
+Existing string definitions continue to work.
+Its `Proj4CRSDefinition` object type intentionally accepts only the `GeographicCRS`, `GeodeticCRS`, `ProjectedCRS`, and `BoundCRS` PROJJSON variants that proj4js can execute.
+- Check broader CRS metadata with `checkProj4CRSCompatibility()` before constructing a projection. `CompoundCRS` and `VerticalCRS` remain valid `@math.gl/crs` definitions but are not directly executable by proj4js; horizontal extraction from a compound definition must be requested explicitly.
+- Axis-order enforcement remains opt-in through `enforceAxis: true`.
+Register NTv2 grids with `Proj4Projection.registerDatumGrid()` before using definitions that reference them.

 ### DGGS packages